 What Does “Second Draft” Mean?

-A completed second draft may be a finished, publishable manuscript, but it will usually require further revision.
+A completed second draft may be a finished, publishable manuscript, but it will usually require further editing.

 Editing is complex.
 And editing the second draft is different from writing the first draft because you already know where you are going with the story and how the story ends.